AdobeDocs/campaign-web.en/help/v8/sms/create-sms.md

     * **[!UICONTROL Nature]**: Specify the email's nature for classification purposes.
     +++

 1. Click the **[!UICONTROL Select audience]** button to target an existing audience or create your own.
-[Learn more](../audience/about-recipients.md).
+[Learn more about audiences](../audience/about-recipients.md).

     ![](assets/sms_create_2.png)

+    Learn how to select an existing audience in [this page](../audience/add-audience.md)

+    Learn how to create a new audience in [this page](../audience/one-time-audience.md)

-1. Switch on the **[!UICONTROL Enable control]** group option to set a control group to measure the impact of your delivery allowing you to compare the behavior of the population which received the message with the behavior of contacts which did not.
+1. Switch on the **[!UICONTROL Enable control group]** option to set a control group to measure the impact of your delivery.
+Messages are not sent to that control group, so that you can compare the behavior of the population which received the message with the behavior of contacts which did not.
 [Learn more](../audience/control-group.md)

 1. Click **[!UICONTROL Edit content]** to start designing the content of your SMS message.
 [Learn more](content-sms.md)